StefansAI/JetCar/docs/StreetMaker.md

 <br>
 <br><img src="assets/images/streetmaker/33-large_map.JPG"/><br>
 With all discussed above, you can knock yourself out and create a nice large map like this one and buy some packages of paper.
 This one will consume 13x14=182 sheets of A3 paper or 17x11 and is about 4.9x3.2 meter or 16x10.4 feet big.
 But it doesn't even contain center lanes or crosswalks. <br>
-The problem at this point is, that the StreetMaker can generate scenes the firmware is not yet able to handle and the JetCar code will have to catch up to that.
-But it can be imagined that at some point the car should find it's own way for instance from any given point to a specific parking space as a destination point.
+The problem at this point is, that the StreetMaker can generate scenes, which the firmware currently does not yet handle.
+The JetCar code will have to catch up to that. <br>
+It can be imagined that at some point later the map should be integrated into the code like a phone map and the car should find it's own way for instance from any given point to a specific parking space as a destination point.
 Something for the next extensions.